Homeschooling Your Child with Special Needs

-If you are considering homeschooling your child with special needs, the good news is that you are not alone.
+If you are considering homeschooling your child with special needs, you are not alone!
 There are families in your community and state, and across the nation, who can give you the special information and support you need to have a successful homeschooling experience.
 You can find that support through local and statewide support groups, VaHomeschoolers, and through special organizations and groups for homeschooling children with special needs.
 There also are numerous e-lists for families who wish to discuss the joys and challenges of homeschooling children with a particular challenge such as autism, deafness, visual impairment, ADHD, and much more.

 In addition to email lists, there are numerous books, websites, and other resources for families who are homeschooling children with special needs.
-Below is a list of frequently asked questions and some answers to help you get started.
+Below are some frequently asked questions with some answers to get you started.

 Frequently Asked Questions

 Am I allowed to homeschool a child with special needs in Virginia?

 Yes.
 The home instruction statute applies to all children in Virginia.